 Gamification for Health

 We develop, evaluate and implement gamified and health game interventions for different health related purposes.
-Our target group consists of healthcare providers, health professionals, children, adolescents and families.
+Our target group consists of healthcare providers, health professionals, children, adolescents, families and patients.

 Our interventions aim to: